 Yes, but most weddings happen between May and October.
 Indoor-only events are possible in winter.

-11 Things Most Couples Don’t Plan For (But Should)
+9 Things Most Couples Don’t Plan For (But Should)

-Get the behind-the-scenes insight that makes your day smoother, calmer, and way more memorable.
+Get the behind-the-scenes insight to help make your day smoother and more memorable.

 • A lively black-and-white wedding photography moment shows guests dancing and singing under string lights.
 The bride, holding a can, embraces another joyful woman as celebratory people surround them—capturing the spirit of unforgettable wedding photos.